 Japan Rail Pass exchange office

 JR East has Travel Service Center at Tokyo Monorail Haneda Airport International Terminal station.
 You can exchange your JR pass here and you can start to use Japan Rail Pass (a.k.a.
 JR Pass) right after you arrive at Haneda in Japan.
+Please see the link below to find the detailed information:

 Tokyo Monorail (東京モノレール)